Diglycidyl resorcinol ether: Synthesis

 Resorcinol and epichlorohydrin are reacted in the presence of a base and not a Lewis acid catalyst as normal with glycidyl ethers.
 A halohydrin is formed.
 This is followed by washing with sodium hydroxide in dehydrochlorination step.
 This forms Resorcinol diglycidyl ether.
 The waste products are water and sodium chloride and excess caustic soda.
 One of the quality control tests would involve measuring the Epoxy value by determination of the epoxy equivalent weight.

 Uses

 The material has two oxirane groups and is thus used mainly in epoxy resins systems as a reactive diluent and modifier.
 It has found use as an additive for bonding resin systems and also as a modifier for phenolic resins Despite the toxicity it generally gives excellent properties and so there are military applications.
 The use of the diluent does effect mechanical properties and microstructure of epoxy resins.
+However, this diluent is one of the best for not reducing properties too much.

 Toxicology

 It is classed as IARC group 2B by the International Agency for Research on Cancer.
 The toxicology has been studied for a long time and is fairly well understood.